juaninf/boomerang_search/README.md

 # Note

-This source code depends on or-tools.
-You need to download or-tools under src/3rd
+This source code depends on or-tools, catch2 and nlohmann/json.
+You need to download them under src/3rd.